xuesu/Arxived-LLM-Jailbreak/README.md

 ### 7. Missing Information & Caveats
 - **Missing Parts**: Potential missing sections include additional empirical results, in-depth discussions of practical implications, and details on safety measures against the proposed attacks.
 - **Ambiguities**: While the paper discusses distractions effectively, the specifics on long-term impacts and comprehensive safety frameworks are not detailed; further analysis may be needed in future work.
+### Utilizing Jailbreak Probability to Attack and Safeguard Multimodal LLMs
+### 1. Summary of this text
+The paper presents a novel approach to jailbreak attacks on Multimodal Large Language Models (MLLMs) through the introduction of "jailbreak probability," a metric intended to quantify the risk of generating harmful responses.
+Utilizing a Jailbreak Probability Prediction Network (JPPN), it explores the relationship between input hidden states and jailbreak probability to facilitate improved attack success rates through Jailbreak-Probability-based Attacks (JPA).
+To enhance model safety, the authors propose Jailbreak-Probability-based Defensive methods (JPF, JPDN) which significantly decrease the model's susceptibility to such attacks.
+Experimental results indicate substantial evidence of improved attack and defense mechanisms, underscoring the effectiveness of the jailbreak probability concept.

+### 2. Related Metadata
+- Tools/Algorithms created: Jailbreak Probability Prediction Network (JPPN), Jailbreak-Probability-based Attack (JPA), Jailbreak-Probability-based Finetuning (JPF), Jailbreak-Probability-based Defensive Noise (JPDN)
+- Benchmarks introduced: Not specified.
+- Codebase/Data URL: Not mentioned.
+- Evaluated LLMs: MiniGPT-4, InstructBLIP, Qwen-VL, InternLM-XComposer-VL, DeepSeek-VL
+- Attack/Defense Techniques: Jailbreak-Probability-based Attack (JPA), Jailbreak-Probability-based Finetuning (JPF), Jailbreak-Probability-based Defensive Noise (JPDN)
+- Frameworks Critiqued: Not referenced in this section.

+### 3. Main Contributions
+- Introduced the concept of "jailbreak probability" to capture nuanced distinctions among input jailbreak abilities, offering a probabilistic understanding of MLLM vulnerabilities.
+- Modeled the relationship between input hidden states and jailbreak probability via JPPN; proposed related attack and defense methods to enhance attack effectiveness and mitigate jailbreak risks.
+- Conducted extensive experiments demonstrating the effectiveness of utilizing jailbreak probability in both attack scenarios and defense mechanisms.

+### 4. Methods & Approach
+- JPPN was implemented as a three-layer Multilayer Perceptron (MLP) with input dimensions of 5120.
+- The approach incorporates generating multiple responses to approximate jailbreak probability and training JPPN by minimizing mean squared error (MSE) loss.
+- It introduces adversarial examples via the Jailbreak-Probability-based Attack (JPA) through iterative optimization, and defensive methods (JPF and JPDN) minimize jailbreak probability in the model parameters and input space.

+### 5. Findings & Empirical Results
+- The JPA method resulted in improvements in attack success rates (up to 28.38%) under white and black box settings compared to previous methods, with notable efficacy in maintaining performance even with small perturbation bounds.
+- Defense methods JPF and JPDN significantly reduced jailbreak success rates by at most over 60%.
+Empirical results validated the methods' effectiveness in both attacking and safeguarding against MLLM vulnerabilities.

+### 6. Implications for LLM Safety
+- The findings illuminate critical safety concerns regarding jailbreak vulnerabilities in MLLMs, emphasizing the need for robust defense mechanisms.
+- Recommendations for improving safety include implementing JPF and JPDN during model training to align MLLMs more effectively with safety protocols.

+### 7. Missing Information & Caveats
+- The extracted text does not provide detailed empirical results on experiments conducted outside the proximate findings shared.
+- This text appears to be incomplete.
+Key details may be missing regarding specific methodologies or comparative frameworks.
+Additional context or clarifications might exist in the full paper.
 ### Nevermind: Instruction Override and Moderation in Large Language Models
 #### 1. Summary of this text
 The paper "Nevermind: Instruction Override and Moderation in Large Language Models" by Edward Kim explores the capabilities of various Large Language Models (LLMs) to follow instructions accurately in conflicting scenarios, focusing on overriding internal knowledge and contextual cues.
 Key findings demonstrate that larger models excel in instruction adherence even when explicit override instructions are given.
 However, there exists a tension between improving instruction following and adhering to safety protocols.
 The proposal suggests that effective moderation may need to occur via external mechanisms rather than within the LLM itself, mirroring biological processes in human cognition.